ElSicarius/SuperTruder/README.md

-  --ignoreBaseRequest   Force testing even if base request failed --uselessprint        Disable useless self-rewriting print (with '\r') -q, --quiet           tell the program to output only the results
+  --ignoreBaseRequest   Force testing even if base request failed --uselessprint        Disable useless self-rewriting print (with '\r') -q, --quiet           tell the program to output only the results -v VERBOSE, --verbose VERBOSE
+                        Change the verbosity of the program (available: 1,2,3)

 Tired of using ffuf ?
 Tired of using burp's slow intruder ?
 Checkout SuperTruder, an intruder that isn't hard to use, or incredibly slow Made with